-Note.
-When an initial tax is imposed by section 4971(a) on an accumulated funding deficiency and the accumulated funding deficiency is not corrected within the tax period, an additional tax equal to 100% of the accumulated funding deficiency to the extent not corrected is imposed.
-A similar rule applies with respect to the section 4975 excise tax.
+Additional tax for failure to correct the accumulated funding deficiency.
+When an initial tax is imposed by section 4971(a) on an accumulated funding deficiency and the accumulated funding deficiency is not corrected within the taxable period, an additional tax equal to 100% of the accumulated funding deficiency to the extent not corrected is imposed by section 4971(b).